alair-aurea/ansible-scripts/README.md

 ### Ubuntu 16.04

-Run the following commands to install on your home folder.
+Run the following commands to install `ansible-scripts` on your home folder.

 ```
 $ sudo apt update